wrchen2001/wrchen2001.github.io/_pages/about.md

 🔥 News
 ------
+* [12/2025] Obtain the academic excellence scholarship in Soochow University.
+* [11/2025] Obtain open-source scholarship in Soochow University.
 * [07/2025] One paper on font generation was accepted by __BMVC 2025__.
 * [07/2025] One paper on font generation was accepted by __ACM MM 2025__.
 * [06/2025] One paper on image quality assessment was accepted by __Multimedia Systems__.